orgsorfi/ELK-Deployment/README.md

 -Pictures/filebeat.2.png

 _ - In kibana on the resource page, check for file input.
-It should look like this when it is all done, Test for data imputs
+It should look like this when it is all done.
+Test for data imputs

 [Filebeat](Pictures/filebeat.3.PNG)
 - Pictures/filebeat.3.png